 Should sales tax be listed separately on receipts?

 Yes.
-Washington sellers are required to list the retail sales tax separately from the selling price on any invoice, customer billing receipt or any other contract of sale.
-This is required even when the seller and the buyer agree that the price listed is to include retail sales tax.
+Washington sellers are required to list the retail sales tax separately from the selling price on any invoice, customer billing receipt, or any other contract of sale.
+This is required even when the seller and the buyer agree that the advertised price includes retail sales tax.

 Can a seller advertise that tax is included in the selling price?